Best smart displays 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Since smart displays don’t get yearly refreshes like smartphones, the only reason you'd wait to buy one is an imminent shopping holiday.
 From the now quarterly Amazon Prime Day events to traditional sales holidays like Memorial Day and Black Friday, deep discounts on Amazon’s Echo Show lineup are never more than a few weeks away.
-Google's Nest Hubs — like Nest cameras — don't see deals nearly as often, but its list price is the price that the Echo Show 8 drops to during most of its sales, so
+Google's Nest Hubs — like Nest cameras — don't see deals nearly as often, but you could find some during year-end sales for the Christmas shopping season.

-The majority of Amazon's Echo Show line was refreshed in 2023, so we're not expecting new models until next year at the earliest.
-The Google Nest Hub (2nd Gen) came out in 2021, and the 2019-debuted Nest Hub Max is 5 years old.
+The majority of Amazon's Echo Show line was refreshed in 2023, so we're not expecting new models until 2025 at the earliest.
+The Google Nest Hub (2nd Gen) came out in 2021, and the 2019-debuted Nest Hub Max is five years old.
 However, we're not expecting new versions of either one anytime soon since the tablet/smart display hybrid Pixel Tablet arrived in 2023.

 Patrick Farmer